yoonalimsuwan/EVOLUTION-ONE/README.md

   Evolution ONE builds on first‑principle models (SOC, SSC, RG, BV) to interpret cancer as a dynamical system.

+### Evolution ONE as a Data Source for AI

+Just like REAL FOLD ONE, Evolution ONE is designed to be **fully differentiable** and **AI‑ready**.
+Every component—the CSOC kernel, Semantic‑State Contraction, Renormalisation Group, and Itô calculus—runs inside PyTorch’s autograd engine, meaning it can backpropagate gradients directly to any neural network.

+Beyond differentiability, Evolution ONE produces **rich, structured outputs** that serve as high‑quality training data for a wide range of AI models:

+- **Numerical vectors & labels** – mutation load (μ), duon disruption rate (μ_duon), evolutionary state (0/1/2), entropy (H), future predicted μ (from SOC and Itô simulations), and ΔΔG values (via REAL FOLD ONE).
+- **Drug & therapy recommendations** – targeted drugs, protein stabilisers, CRISPR gRNA sequences, and epigenetic editing targets, all readily usable in decision‑support models.
+- **Lifestyle correlations** – quantitative links between environmental factors and mutation load, enabling epidemiological AI studies.

+AI systems that can be trained on Evolution ONE outputs include:

+- **Graph Neural Networks** – for gene regulatory network analysis and duon‑interaction prediction.
+- **Reinforcement Learning** – to design optimal CRISPR strategies that minimise off‑target effects.
+- **Bayesian Optimization** – for personalised therapy selection and dosage scheduling.
+- **Transformer models** – for survival prediction and patient stratification from the evolutionary state profiles.
+- **Diffusion models** – for generating synthetic cancer evolution trajectories that respect SOC dynamics.

+When coupled with **REAL FOLD ONE**, Evolution ONE also helps create **physics‑ based training sets** for AI surrogate models that can predict ΔΔG or protein stability orders of magnitude faster than full simulation—a cornerstone of the O(1) refinement pipeline described in the REAL FOLD ONE documentation.

 ---

 Citing Evolution ONE